lanl/Tardigrade-examples/docs/software_installation.rst

 The :code:`linear_elastic_parameter_constraint_equations.py` script is provided in the :code:`tardigrade_micromorphic_linear_elasticity` repository to evluate these 13 constraints.
-This repository is automatically pulled during the Tardigrade CMake build
+This repository is automatically pulled during the Tardigrade-MOOSE CMake build.

 Add Micromorphic Linear Elastic Constraints to software configuration path
 ==========================================================================